-The responsibility for excusing students from class rests with the faculty.
-Consequently SHS does not issue excuse notes for students.
-Students who are evaluated at SHS are encouraged to discuss their situations with their professors.
-A receipt documenting visits is available to students at checkout.
-Information concerning hospitalization and prolonged illnesses is sent, with the student's permission, to the appropriate Dean.
+The faculty is responsible for excusing students from class.
+Consequently, DH does not issue excuse notes for students.
+Students who are evaluated at DH are encouraged to discuss their situations with their professors.
+A receipt documenting visits is available through the portal.
+Students may grant permission for Deacon Health to communicate to the Office of Academic Advising when prolonged illness or hospitalization occurs.